Sivome/Sivome.github.io/_posts/2019-09-05-Single-cell-genomics.md

 # Variable features in the data
 mca.10K <- FindVariableFeatures(mca.10K)

-# Mitochondrial expression is not used in the variable feature list for classification
+# Mitochondrial expression is not used in the variable feature list for dimensional reduction / clustering
 # Mitochondrial genes generally start with 'mt-', but sometimes they could be in different case as well
 mca.10K[["percent.mt"]] <- PercentageFeatureSet(mca.10K, pattern = "^mt-")
 mca.10K <- ScaleData(mca.10K, vars.to.regress = "percent.mt")